 Both the rising damp and dry rot treatments come with a 20 year guarantee protecting the building against the recurrence of the issue where work has been carried out.

-Our commercial projects team are the leading property preservation providers for large scale commercial projects in the UK.
+From large scale commercial projects like Morpeth Railway Station to peoples home's and small businesses, Peter Cox offer rising damp, rot and timber repair from local branches all over the UK.
 If you are in need of our damp proofing, wood rot, waterproofing or timber repair services then give us a call on 0800 633 5712 or complete the contact form below and out team will get back in touch with you.